cwarden45/Bastu_Cat_Genome/README.md

 E-mail that Report is Ready 12/18/2019 (for lcWGS : *Amplicon-Seq variants not ready yet*).

-I am not sure exactly when the mutation results became available but I noticed them in the report on **1/8/2020**.
+I am not sure exactly when the mutation results became available but I noticed them in the report on *1/8/2020*.
 I think this was faster than others reported in the Facebook group, so that is pretty good (although e-mail notification may have been nice).
+However, even if it was 2 months turn-around, that was faster than the previous 3-month turnaround (which was only for raw data - no analysis from basepaws).

 If raw data is eventually provided, I am also extremely interested to see samples from the same cat in different batches (since, I would expect low-coverage WGS to be more prone to batch effects, even though I would guess the Amplicon-Seq health markers are mostly OK).